plx-pdg/plx/README.md

 Once you have plx installed, you can try it on this repo's example folder

+[!IMPORTANT]
+Set the $EDITOR environment variable if you wish for your editor to be opened when starting an exo

+[!WARNING]
+The open editor feature is currently unstable, using a terminal based editor causes problems, in order to avoid k

 ```bash
 git clone git@github.com:plx-pdg/plx.git
 cd plx/examples/full